byjg/php-micro-orm/docs/controlling-the-data.md

 ## Generic function to be processed before any insert or update

-You can also set closure to be applied before insert or update at the record level and not only in the field level.
+You can process entities before insert or update operations at the record level using two different approaches:

-In this case set in the Repository:
+### 1. Using Closures (Legacy Approach)

 ```php
 <?php